TerrorSquad/php-booster/README.md

 ## Requirements

-You can use this blueprint with or without [DDEV](https://ddev.com/).
+You can use this booster with or without [DDEV](https://ddev.com/).
 If you wish to use DDEV for local development, please install it by following their [installation instructions](https://ddev.com/).

 ## Documentation